The Hardest Part (Coldplay song): Release and reception

-Coldplay released "The Hardest Part" in the US and UK on 3 April 2006 as the fourth single of their third album.
-The single was pressed with a B-side, "How You See the World", recorded live at Earls Court.
+Coldplay released "The Hardest Part" in the US and UK on 3 April 2006 and in Japan on 24 May as the fourth single from X&Y. The single was pressed with a B-side, "How You See the World", recorded live at Earls Court.
 The international version of the single was made available in the UK on 19 June 2006.
 Regional singles were released for Canada, Europe, Australia, and a different version for Taiwan.
 Promotional singles were released in the UK and US.
 The track peaked at number 37 on Billboard's Hot Adult Contemporary Tracks chart.
 Although the song did not chart on the UK Singles Chart, as the song was released as a radio-only song, the single peaked on the Italian charts on 11 May 2006 at number 19 and spent a week in the chart.
 Afterward, the song peaked on the New Zealand Singles Chart at number 28 on 28 August 2006.
 A live piano version of "The Hardest Part", paired with the Prospekt's March track "Postcards from Far Away", appeared on Coldplay's 2009 live album LeftRightLeftRightLeft.

 Critics were positive towards the song.
 In the Entertainment Weekly review of the album, music contributor David Browne wrote that the song "is imbued with the sense of regret and letting go that we've heard from the band before, but with added musical muscle."
 Michael Hubbard of MusicOMH wrote: "'A Message' and 'The Hardest Part' sound like companion pieces, both big songs."
 Critic Kelefa Sanneh of Rolling Stone noted that the song gets "less catchy as it goes along".
 Adrien Begrand from PopMatters wrote that "The Hardest Part" is a "pleasant slice of R.E.M. style pop."
 Cameron Adams of the Herald Sun reported that the song sounded "like the Smiths meets REM."
 David Cheal of The Daily Telegraph noted, "...'The Hardest Part' is lovely, straightforward, instantly accessible pop-rock".